 Letter 403: Klematios reported to us that certain people are making their usual bold attacks against you, sparing no word.

-I was stung, and took no pleasure in being beyond the range of their arrows — I grieved instead at not being present with a friend.
-I believe, however, that your situation is not so dire now that the excellent Olympios has arrived — a good judge, one who votes freely, who defeats the wrongdoer and stands with those who have been wronged.
-As for our affairs, he has made them great, and he will report to you what he has done.
+I was stung, then, and took no pleasure even in being out of range of the missiles; rather, because I was not at my friend's side, I grieved.
+I consider, however, that at present we are not very far removed from you, since Olympius the noble has come to you, a man both good at judging and ready to cast his vote freely, and to defeat the wrongdoer, and to take his stand with those who have been insulted.
+As for our own affairs, he has made them great, and he will disclose to you what he has done.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.